Image Credit: Soul Brother/FilmMagic.com

 In partnership with CNN

-Copyright © 2013 Entertainment Weekly Inc. All rights reserved.
+Copyright © 2014 Entertainment Weekly and Time Inc. All rights reserved.